My interest in psychology did not begin with textbooks.

 - fear spreads faster than reason

-- and responsibility is so easily outsourced
+- responsibility is so easily outsourced

 That matters.